deepme987/Masked-Face-Verification/README.md

-# WIP - to be updated in a week

-# masked-face-verification
+# Masked Face Verificaiton

+Using Aggregated Verification, we attempt to use the existing Face Verification models to adapt with the masked images.

-This repository contains the files for analysis of Masked Face Verification.
+This repository was used in the blog: https://byteiota.com/masked-face-verification/

-Read the blog at: https://byteiota.com/masked-face-verification/